 So to be correct, Side 1's songs should have been headed 'Tracks 1 & 2' and Side 2's songs, 'Tracks 3 & 4'!

 During 1966, EMI's cassette labels were pale blue as in the Eartha Kitt example (above left).
-In 1967 they switched to a very CBS-like orange, then between 1968 and late 1969 lime-green labels were used, until finally various shades of yellow and yellowy-green were used from 1970 to 1973.
+In 1967 they switched to light pink, then in mid-1968 to a very CBS-like orange, then from mid-1969 lime-green labels were used, until finally various shades of yellow and yellowy-green were used from 1970 to 1973.

 EMI product manufactured before the Summer of 1969 carried the message "SOLD IN U.K. SUBJECT TO RESALE PRICE CONDITIONS.
 SEE PRICE LIST."
 A few of the earliest cassettes only showed this message on the inlay, but was added shortly afterwards in the corner of the cassette labels themselves.